mttymtt/Glyphs-Resources/README.md

 - [Save Vector Screenshot of Glyphs Window](#save-vector-screenshot-of-glyphs-window)

 ### Change Macro Panel Font Size
-Fairly straight forward.
+When in the Macro Panel simply press Command–Plus sign (+) or Command–Minus sign (-) or
+Use the following script in the Macro Panel.
 12 in the example below represents the font size.

 ```
 Glyphs.intDefaults["MacroCodeFontSize"] = 12